 Discusses key economic indicators and trade statistics, which countries are dominant in the market, and other issues that affect trade.

 Japan is one of the most important trade and investment partners for the United States.
-In 2020, bilateral U.S.-Japan trade in goods and services was worth $253 billion.
-Both exports and imports decreased versus 2019, as the Covid-19 pandemic hurt demand.
-U.S. goods exports to Japan were $64 billion, while services exports were $38 billion, for a total of $102 billion, down 18 percent from 2019.
-Top U.S. exports to Japan include civilian aircraft and parts, industrial machines, liquified propane, meat, corn, soybeans, pharmaceuticals, and medical devices.
-Imports of goods from Japan were$120 billion, and services imports were about $31 billion, for a total of $151 billion, down 16.4 percent from last year.
+In 2021, bilateral U.S.-Japan trade in goods and services was worth $280 billion.
+Both exports and imports increased versus 2020, as the Covid-19 pandemic restrictions eased.
+U.S. goods exports to Japan were about $75 billion, while services exports were approximately $38 billion, for a total of $112.2 billion, up 9.5 percent from 2020.
+(U.S. goods exports to Japan from January to August 2022 were $54 billion, up 11.4% versus the same period last year.)
+Top U.S. exports to Japan include natural gas liquids, pharmaceutical preparations, meat and poultry, industrial machines, medicinal equipment, civilian aircraft, engines and parts, and corn.
+Imports of goods from Japan were close to $135 billion, and services imports were about $33 billion, for a total of $167 billion, up 9.3 percent from the prior year.
+(U.S. goods imports from Japan were $98 billion in the period January-August 2022, an increase of 7% versus the same period last year.)
 Top U.S. imports from Japan are autos, auto parts, and electronics.
-Japan is the fourth-largest export market and trading partner for the United States, which has a trade deficit with Japan of $56 billion in goods (principally autos and related parts) and a trade surplus of $7 billion in services.
-(Information from USTR and the U.S. Census Bureau.)
+Japan is the fourth-largest export market and trading partner for the United States, which has a trade deficit with Japan of about $61 billion in goods (principally autos and related parts) and a trade surplus of about $6 billion in services.
+(Information from the U.S. Census Bureau.)

-As of 2020, Japan is the largest source of foreign direct investment (FDI) into the United States, with an FDI stock of $679 billion.
-Japan’s FDI position in the U.S. on a historical cost basis has grown every year for the past ten years, from $238 billion in 2009.
-Direct investment in the United States by Japanese companies is predominantly in manufacturing, particularly transportation equipment (e.g., autos).
+As of 2021, Japan is the largest source of foreign direct investment (FDI) into the United States, with an FDI stock of $721 billion.
+Japan’s FDI position in the U.S. on a historical cost basis has grown every year for over a decade, from $301 billion in 2012.
+Direct investment in the United States by Japanese companies is predominantly in manufacturing, particularly of transportation equipment (e.g., autos).
 These investments support U.S. jobs (close to one million) and contribute to U.S. economic output and exports.
+Please see the SelectUSA FDI Fact Sheet on Japan and the SelectUSA Investor Guide.

 There are several reasons for American firms to participate in the Japanese market.
 In addition to its size and wealth, Japanese business partners expose American companies to new technology, rigorous competition, and – in some cases – the opportunity to partner with Japanese firms in third markets.